 | Memory | Context poisoning | Early errors cascading into later steps |

 These categories map cleanly onto the six concrete failure states addressed below.
 Planning failures show up as tool hallucinations and infinite loops.
 Action failures show up as wrong parameters and task-contract drift.
-Reflection failures show up as the agent declaring success when it actually failed.
+Reflection failures show up as the agent declaring success after a failed run.
 Memory failures show up as cascading errors in multi-agent systems and context-window overflow.

-The illustration below grounds those categories in one order-lookup agent, so the taxonomy stays tied to symptoms you can recognize in production.
+The illustration below grounds those categories in one deploy-status agent, so the taxonomy stays tied to symptoms you can recognize in production.

 A naive agent sees the error and tries the exact same call again.
 Nothing has changed, so it gets the exact same 400.
 That's the "just try again" anti-pattern.
 Without explaining why it failed, the agent is likely to repeat the error forever.

-The fix is to feed the error back into the agent's context as structured feedback, not just a raw exception string.
+Feed the error back into the agent's context as structured feedback, rather than a raw exception string.
 The agent can then compare its last action with the error and the tool schema, correct the key name, and retry.
 That's the foundation of reflexion-style recovery: the agent reflects on its failure, diagnoses the cause, and refines its next attempt.[5]

 1from pydantic import BaseModel, ConfigDict, Field, ValidationError